vlovell24/Dandy-Drinks/README.md

 The application opens to a 'home page' screen with and animated, scrolling GIF at the top, and four buttons at the bottom of the page labeled as:
-- Search By Drink Categories
+- :mag: Search By Drink Categories
-- Select Random
+- :mag: Select Random
-- Search By First Letter
+- :mag: Search By First Letter
-- Search By Ingredient
+- :mag: Search By Ingredient

 <p float="left">
 <img src="readme_images/home_page.png" alt="home page" style="width: 500px;"/>